mcclatchy-southeast/security_for_sale/readme.md

 The N&O and the Observer are making both the investor subsidiary list and the database of corporate investor-owned properties available publicly for all uses.

-Spot an error in our data?
-Contact Tyler Dukes at [mtdukes@newsobserver.com](mailto:mtdukes@newsobserver.com).

-The Pulitzer Center contributed to this project by awarding The Charlotte Observer and The News & Observer [a data journalism grant](https://pulitzercenter.org/grants-fellowships/opportunities-journalists/data-journalism-grants).
+*The Pulitzer Center contributed to this project by awarding The Charlotte Observer and The News & Observer [a data journalism grant](https://pulitzercenter.org/grants-fellowships/opportunities-journalists/data-journalism-grants).*

+## Data

+## Data dictionary/field layout

+## Interactives
+Interactive motion graphics in the Security for Sale series were created by David Newcomb.
+[Read more about how he preprocessed the data to and created the maps here](https://github.com/mcclatchy/data-security-for-sale/tree/main).